IfeOlulesi/haveit-frontend/README.md

-# HaveIt-frontend
+# Haveit-frontend
-An e-commerce application that allows users view products in AR
+An e-commerce application that harnesses the power of Augmented Reality🕶 to give customers an unforgettable shopping experience.

 # Getting Started with Create React App